-- They will by-pass wounded and anyone else as they go directly to the shooter - They evaluate every person as a shooter.
-Keep your hands above your waist, stay on the floor, do not distract the responder from finding the shooter. - When directed out of the building, keep your hands empty, keep them above your head and move quickly in the direction responders tell you.
+- Law enforcement will bypass wounded persons and anyone else as they go directly to the shooter. - Law enforcement will evaluate every person as a shooter.
+Keep your hands above your waist.
+Stay on the floor.
+Do not distract the responder from finding the shooter. - When directed out of the building, keep your hands empty, keep them above your head and move quickly in the direction responders tell you.